pblottiere/QSA/docs/src/qsa-api/configuration.md

 | No         | `QSA_MAPPROXY_PROJECTS_DIR`            | Storage location on the filesystem for MapProxy configuration files          |

-## PostgreSQL support
+## PostgreSQL support {#postgresql-support}

-When PostgreSQL support is enabled to store QGIS projects thanks to `QSA_QGISSERVER_PROJECTS_PSQL_SERVICE`, the directory `QSA_QGISSERVER_PROJECTS_DIR` is only used to store the QSA SQLite database as well as QGIS QML styles.
+When PostgreSQL support is enabled to store QGIS projects thanks to the `QSA_QGISSERVER_PROJECTS_PSQL_SERVICE` environment variable, the directory `QSA_QGISSERVER_PROJECTS_DIR` is only used to store the QSA SQLite database as well as QGIS QML styles.
 In the future, the QSA database and QGIS styles will also be stored in PostgreSQL when enabled.